 Educational Priorities

-The Rick Hansen Foundation School Program (RHFSP) incorporates themes into its offerings to support youth in becoming accessibility leaders within their school and communities.
+The Rick Hansen Foundation School Program (RHFSP) incorporates themes into its offerings to support youth in becoming disability inclusion and accessibility leaders within their school and communities.
 These themes, commonly identified in provincial and territorial educational competencies, principles or skills across Canada, are incorporated throughout the program, including in educational resources, activities, presentations and workshops.

 Collaboration and relationships - Students demonstrate sensitivity and respect for diversity when working with others to achieve a common goal.
 Students recognize how combining others’ perspectives and efforts with their own enhances collective understanding and impact.